EPCCed/cmake_webinar/docs/docs/structure.md

 - **PRIVATE** : the property is used for the current target and is forwarded to other targets which depend on the current target
 - **INTERFACE** : the property is not used for the current target, but is forwarded to other targets which depends on the current target

+!!!
+Exercise
+    The folder `demos/create_a_package` contains the source code of a MPI hello world fortran program.
+It also contains a CMakeLists.txt but it does not define any target.
+Fill in the CMake code required to build an executable.

 ## Structure of a CMake project

 A CMake package needs to contain at least one `CMakeLists.txt` file.
 This file describes the cmake package using the CMake programming language.
 The CMake programming language is a complete programming language.
 One can define variables, conditionals , loops and all the features you may expect from a modern programming language.